tamediadigital/kafka-d/internals.md

 ### Pipelining and bundling

-kafka-d supports pipelining and batching of requests through dedicated fetcher task assigned to each BrokerConnection.
+kafka-d supports pipelining and batching of requests through dedicated fetcher tasks assigned to each BrokerConnection.
 When the queue of one of the consumers is not full, the task issues a fetch request in the background.
-In typical scenario, there will be more than one consumer with empty queue.
-In this case, the fetcher task will combine many fetch requests into a single one.
+If there are multiple consumers with an empty queue, the fetcher task will combine many fetch requests.

 ### Consumer queues